READ TIME: 11 Minutes

 - What you’re doing to get your tax payments in order.

 HMRC decide whether you should pay immediately.
 If unable, they’ll determine whether you’ll get your payments back on track with more time.

 In more complex cases, HMRC may ask for proof before they make a decision.

 HMRC may allow you time to pay your debt, also known as TTP (Time To Pay) Arrangement.

 If agreed, HMRC will assess what you can pay now and then how much over what period, usually by Direct Debit on dates agreed.
 You will be liable to interest on the late payments.

-If you agree to a TTP Arrangement, then you must keep those payments up to date.
+If you begin negotiating a Time To Pay with HMRC, you must keep those payments up to date.
 Otherwise, it is likely to be cancelled and immediate legal action issued.

 Usually, Time To Pay agreements have a 3.5% penalty applied, though, during the pandemic, Chancellor Rishi Sunaks says this is to be waived while the pandemic exists.

-If worried about not paying the HMRC, this should be your first option to resolve matters, failing which, call HBG Advisory for immediate help.
+If worried about not paying the HMRC, this should be your first option to resolve matters.
+If you are worried, call HBG Advisory for immediate help.